What is an LLC Business: Everything You Need to Know

-An Operating Agreement outlines the rights and duties of each of the Members, describes how the LLC will be managed, and plans for contingencies such as what happens when an LLC Member wants to leave the LLC.
+An Operating Agreement outlines the rights and duties of each of the members, describes how the LLC will be managed, and plans for contingencies such as what happens when an LLC member wants to leave the LLC.

 - Do LLCs pay state taxes?

 Maybe.
 LLCs are pass-through entities that do not pay taxes to the IRS.
 State taxes could still apply, however.
-Although LLCs are pass-through entities, there are several types of state-level tax that may still apply to your LLC.
+Although LLCs are pass-through entities, there are several types of state-level taxes that may still apply to your LLC.

 - What about employees of an LLC?